 If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 Trevor Comyn works as director of learning, knowledge, learning and development at legal firm Mills & Reeve.
-We caught up with him to ask about his time on the AoEC’s Systemic Team Coaching Diploma programme and how he is applying it in his everyday work.
+We caught up with him to ask about his time coach training on the AoEC’s Systemic Team Coaching Diploma programme and how he is applying it in his everyday work.

 What is your career background and coaching experience, and what led you to sign up for the AoEC’s Systemic Team Coaching Diploma course?